Grit | What it Means and Why You Need It

 “Often interest precedes the development of talent.
 It’s having a coach or teacher who really makes something exciting to be involved in that leads you to put in the practice necessary to become an expert at it.”

-If you’ve discovered that boxing fitness is your passion, then working with one of the Gloveworx coaches will help you to develop the grit that you need to succeed.
+If you’ve discovered that boxing fitness is your passion, then working with one of the Gloveworx coaches will help show you different ways to help you develop grit and take you out of your comfort zone so that you can succeed.

 In order to practice deliberately you need to develop the habit of analyzing your sessions to determine the areas of need.
 After each workout, perform a mental debrief.
-Firstly you should acknowledge and feel good about what went well.
+Firstly you should acknowledge and feel good about what went well (this is an important aspect of positive psychology and a growth mindset).
 Then, hone in and reflect on what you could have done better.
 Use this feedback to guide your future training sessions so that you are actively working on your weaknesses.